ThabaniDev/alx-system_engineering-devops/0x00-shell_basics/README.md

 	- Copies all html files from currect directory to parent directory which do not exist in the parent directory or are newer that the versions of the parent directory
 - 100-lets_move:
 	- Moves all files beginning with an uppercase letter to the directory /tmp/u
+- 101-clean_emacs:
+	- Deletes all files that end with the character *~*